 The Company will not quote any price outside Company’s operations time (see operation time below) therefore no orders can be placed by the Client during that time.

-(2) Costs: the Company may charge commissions and/or overnight premiums when opening a position, which are not incorporated into the Company quoted price but are explicitly stated into the Client’s account.
+(2) Costs: the Company may charge commissions and/or overnight Premiums when opening a position, which are not incorporated into the Company quoted price but are explicitly stated into the Client’s account.
 Commissions may be charged either in the form of percentage or as a fixed amount.
-Overnight premiums vary from time to time as they are based on prevailing market interest rates.
+Overnight Premiums vary from time to time as they are based on prevailing market Premium.
 Details on the amounts and/or rates on commissions and financing fees are available on the commissions and charges list in the Company website.r.1

 (3) Speed and Likelihood of the Execution: Due to the unprecedented levels of volatility affecting both price and volume the Company seeks to provide client order with the fastest execution reasonably possible.
 Additionally, the Company reserves the right to decline to execute any type of order or to offer the Client a new price for the order.